-When thinking about what your budget is going to be for a drainage system, you might be surprised that your expectations set what kind of system you get, and sets what your budget should be.
-French drain systems are a great way to make your unusable yard usable again, but not all systems are created equally.
+When thinking about what your budget is going to be for a drainage system, you might be surprised that your expectations set what kind of French Drain system you get, and sets what your budget should be.
+French drain systems are a great way to make your unusable yard usable again, and fix drainage issues, but not all systems are created equally.

 When people start thinking about getting a French Drain installed, it is because they realize that their yard is unusable, and stays a soggy mess.
-Figuring out what your expectations for your French Drain system will help you determine what type of system works for you, and your budget.
+Figuring out what your expectations for your French Drain system will help you determine what type of French Drain installation works for you, and your budget.

 The type of soil you have

 If you have sandy soil in your yard, you most likely are not concerned about getting a French drain installed.
-Sandy soil allows water to penetrate into the ground, and takes the water away from your yard.
-Therefore, you will not have pooling of water and will not need to fix any water issues.
+Sandy soil allows surface water to penetrate into the ground, and takes excess water away from your yard.
+Therefore, you will not have pooling of water and will not need to fix any drainage issues.
 Lucky you!

 If you have clay soil, the opposite is happening to your lawn.
-Water cannot penetrate through clay soil, so it sits on top of your lawn instead.
-This causes a soggy, muddy, backyard.
+Water cannot penetrate through clay soil, so it sits as surface water on top of your lawn instead.
+This causes a soggy, muddy, backyard and landscape.
 Between children and pets with muddy wet feet running in and out of your house, and canceled BBQ’s, water issues are extremely frustrating, and can cause some major stress.

 The health of your lawn